hyperspy/hyperspy/doc/user_guide/install.rst

 Quick instructions to install Hyperspy in MacOs
 -------------------------------------------------

 #.
 Download and install `EPD. <http://www.enthought.com/products/epd.php>`_ **Do not install the 64bits version even if your processor is 64bits because it does not include the Python WX libraries which are required by Hyperspy**.
 EPD is reccomended for the best performance (it is compiled using Intel MKL libraries) and the easiest intallation (all the required libraries are incluided).
-The academic license is free and it can be obtained `here. <http://www.enthought.com/products/edudownload.php>`_
+The academic license is free and it can be obtained `here. <http://www.enthought.com/products/edudownload.php>`_  Since version 0.5 Hyperspy runs (with limited functionality) in `EPD free <https://www.enthought.com/repo/free/>`_ .
 #.
 Open a new terminal and type: `easy_install hyperspy`

 For more options and details read the rest of the documentation.